tasket/wyng-backup/README.md

 Otherwise, there are still reasons to be cautious such as not wasting X number of testing/trial hours.
-A good way to avoid losing archives to corruption/bugs is to make a quick linked copy of the sparsebak destination folder; either `cp` or `rsync` can do this efficiently.
+A good way to avoid losing archives to corruption/bugs is to make a quick linked copy of the sparsebak destination folder; either `cp -rl` or `rsync -H` can do this efficiently.
 For example `cp -rl sparsebak backup-sparsebak`.
-At the same time, do a regular copy of the source metadata folder with `sudo cp /sparsebak /backup-sparsebak'.
+At the same time, do a regular copy of the source metadata folder with `sudo cp -a /sparsebak /backup-sparsebak'.

 If you should need to start over again with a particular volume then deleting the volume's subfolders on both the source and destination should suffice.
 If it doesn't